sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 ## Orient into a membrane frame
 We want our system oriented in 3D space such that if the bilayer was a book, x and y are the length and width of the book cover, and z would be the depth/thickness.

 Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from the PDB pre-oriented into a bilayer.
-If you downloaded a crystral structure from PDB, you might be able to download the directly corresponding OPM file and delete the bilayer markers.
-In this case, we needed extra steps since our PDB did not have a 1-to-1 corresponding OPM file.

 - Download dltB's OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
 - In PyMOL: Open → find the dlt_BC_OPM file and load into PyMOL alongside dltB_alone